Oddy-Nuff-Da-Snow-Leopard/4window-wp/wp-content/plugins/q2w3-fixed-widget/readme.txt

 * **Stop Elements** push sticky elements up when they are scrolling into view
 * **Stop Blocks** defines blocks in your sidebar that push fixed blocks out of the page
 * **Minimum Screen Width** and **Minimum Screen Height** allow you to disable sticky behavior on small screens
+* Written in plain JavaScript for better performance

 = Compatibility =